The Effect of District Attorneys on Local Criminal Justice Outcomes

 Date Written: January 3, 2019

-In the United States, elected district attorneys' offices prosecute over 85% of all felony cases, but we know little about their effect on local criminal justice outcomes.
-Using a newly-collected dataset of district attorney elections, I show that the a Republican district attorney leads to a 18-21% increase in new prison admissions in the two years following their election, while a nonwhite district attorney leads to a 10% decline.
-In both cases, there are no significant effects on local crime or arrest rates.
+n the United States, elected district attorneys' offices prosecute over 85% of all felony cases, but we know little about their effect on local criminal justice outcomes.
+Using a newly-collected dataset of district attorney elections, I show that the a Republican district attorney leads to a 6-8% increase in new prison admissions and new sentenced months per capita in the four years following their election.
+Effects are disproportionately driven by changes in incarceration for drug offenses.
 These results show that the identity of local district attorneys is an important determinant of incarceration rates.

 Keywords: law enforcement; district attorneys; law and economics; mass incarceration